Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/edits.md

 ---
-title: Editing an user sheet
+title: Editing and deleting an user sheet
 sidebar_position: 3
 ---